mebeim/aoc/2021/README.md

    the right downwards velocity and acceleration, as we figured out in the previous paragraph.

-The existence of a triangular number between x<sub>min</sub> and x<sub>max</sub>
+**IMPORTANT note**: the existence of a triangular number between x<sub>min</sub>
+and x<sub>max</sub> seems to be guaranteed by looking at the inputs for today's puzzle, however it's still not explicitly stated in the problem statement.
+It's an assumption that I decided to make for today's walkthrough just to make it more entertaining.
+We can still easily solve the problem if it does not hold.
+For this purpose, we'll also include a "generic" part 1 calculation in the code for part 2 later.

-seems to be guaranteed by looking at the inputs for today's puzzle, however it's still not explicitly stated in the problem statement, so we'll better `assert` that.
-We can check this by computing N using the [inverse triangular number formula][misc-inverse-triangular] for x<sub>min</sub>, rounding down, and then checking if either the N-th triangular number is equal to x<sub>min</sub> or the (N+1)-th triangular number is less than or equal to x<sub>max</sub>.
+Since this is an assumption that must hold for the above reasoning to make sense, we'll better `assert` that.
+We can check this by computing N using the [inverse triangular number formula][misc-inverse-triangular] for x<sub>min</sub>, rounding down, and then checking if either the Nth triangular number is equal to x<sub>min</sub> or the (N+1)th triangular number is less than or equal to x<sub>max</sub>.

 ```python